auth0/docs/articles/universal-login/new-experience-limitations.md

 ---
 # New Universal Login Experience Limitations

-The New Universal Login Experience currently has these limitations:
+The New <dfn data-key="universal-login">Universal Login</dfn> Experience currently has these limitations:

 - If you customize the HTML of any of the Universal Login pages, you will get pages that behave like the Classic Experience.
 There's no way to tweak the content of the new pages.